-Nightjars are extremely interesting birds and fierce hunters.
+Nightjars are fascinating birds and fierce hunters.
 With their mottled earth-colored feathers, they spend most of the day on the ground or resting on a tree limb.
 They are perfectly camouflaged, blending flawlessly into their surroundings.
 They are motionless during the day because for them, night time is for hunting.

 Nightjars hunt at night using their excellent eyesight to find insects.
-Nightjars have excellent agility in the air which allows them to scoop up swarms of insects with their large mouths.
+Nightjars have excellent agility in the air, which allows them to scoop up swarms of insects with their large mouths.

 There are 83 species of nightjars worldwide, but only 8 species in North America.
 They are all nocturnal, active at night, or crepuscular, active during twilight and their diets and hunting habits are similar.

-If you want to find out more about how nightjars hunt then please read on.
+If you want to find out more about how nightjars hunt, then please read on.